Reiko

 The developmental origins of health and disease (DOAD)

-There are specific periods (or windows) of vulnerability in developmental life stages where the foetus, and the developing child, but also teenagers, are more susceptible to toxic environmental exposures.
+Specific periods (or windows) of vulnerability in developmental life stages where the foetus, and the developing child, but also teenagers, are more susceptible to toxic environmental exposures.
 (WHO 2008) In the first trimester of pregnancy, the foetus is most vulnerable (Demeneix 2017).
 The impact of environmental chemicals on fertility is also recognised (Trasande 2019).

 The chemical body-burden of the mother is absorbed by the foetus.
 Infants and young children will frequently consume more than adults relative to their body-weight.
 As a result, they are exposed to higher doses (Grandjean et al 2007).
 Chemicals can also persist and bioaccumulate in the body (WHO UNEP 2013).